Basmalakh22/AdventureWorks-Sales-Data-Analysis/README.md

 - Importing and transforming data from the Adventure Works DW source
 - Ensuring date formats were correct for time-series analysis
 - Creating calculated columns for `Profit = Revenue - Cost`
-- Creating DAX measures for KPIs and filters in Power BI

 ---